MikeyBurkman/eggnog/README.md

 See the [wiki](https://github.com/MikeyBurkman/eggnog/wiki) for complete documentation.

 eggnog is a simple, lightweight dependency injection framework for NodeJs
-- Designed for organizing applications that are structured into smaller modules
+- Designed for making modular applications easy to write
-- Having the ability to unit test, without being opinionated on the framework, was a top priority
 - Minimal boilerplate -- Convention over configuration
 - No config files or factories to define anything -- eggnog crawls your project for you
+- Dependency injection allow for easier testing
 - No need to require any special dependencies in your files -- eggnog acts more like a spec than a library

 [Link to NPM](https://www.npmjs.com/package/eggnog)